EliasMessner/Peer-to-Peer-Paradigm/README.md

 # peer-to-peer-paradigm

-Peer to peer paradigm for weather service
+Peer to peer paradigm for weather service.
+Created as part of the Communication Services Lecture at Leipzig University.